A Gaussian particle distribution for branching Brownian motion with an inhomogeneous branching rate: Particles that hit

-and therefore By choosing $\delta$ sufficiently small, we see that this bound, combined with the fact that the function $y \mapsto -ay^3 + by$ is bounded above for all $a > 0$ and $b > 0$, implies (\ref{exp5nts}) and therefore \eqref{rxsmall} holds.
+By choosing $\delta$ sufficiently small and using that the function $y \mapsto -ay^3 + by$ is bounded above for all $a > 0$ and $b > 0$, we see that the quantity above can be upper bounded by a constant multiple of $e^{-\beta^2 t_{x,A}^3/9}$.
+It follows that (\ref{exp5nts}) holds, and therefore so does \eqref{rxsmall}.
 In particular this proves the lemma in the case $s\le t\le t_{x,A}$.

 Next, suppose that $t_{x,A} \leq s \leq t$.
 Note that $t_{x,A}$ has been defined so that (\ref{Rtcond}) holds with equality when $t = t_{x,A}$ and $C = 1$.
 If $s \leq u \leq t$, then (\ref{Rtcond}) holds with $u$ in place of $t$.
 Therefore, by Corollary \ref{rtedge},